KimLabKHU/16S-rRNA-microbiome/PRS_Kimlab/README.md

-These codes for PRS calculation are from Kimlab repository (https://github.com/KimLabKHU).
+These codes for PRS calculation are from Kimlab repository.